mebusy/notes/dev_notes/AI_CS188_MDP.md

 The answer is basically you've got to do expectimax.
 I need basically unroll and expertimax one layer and do a one-step lookahead.

 So what I'll do is to consider every action *a* from state *s* and figure out which is the good one.
 So I need to consider every action *a* , and then for each action I need to consider all of the results s' that action could have.
 Now for each action *a*, we know the score is gonna be an average over the s's.

-formular...
+ -Let’s imagine we have the optimal values V<sup>\*</sup>(s)

 Luckily the discounted future I've assumed I actually have already (V<sub>\*</sub>(s)).
 So this is all the expectimax I need to do.